MackieLoeffel/avr-vm/README.md

 ## Usage

-You can exuecte the VM using the following command:
+You can execute the VM using the following command:
-`cargo run --release -- <path to the binary with avr code>`
+`cargo run --release -- ./test/jump/jump.bin`

 All bytes, which are written to `UDR` by the microcontroller, are displayed in the console.

+You can exucute a different binary by changing `./test/jump/jump.bin`.

 ### Without GUI

 The GUI can be disabled using
-`cargo run --release --features no_gui -- <path to the binary with avr code>`
+`cargo run --release --features no_gui -- ./test/jump/jump.bin`

 ### Without JIT

 The JIT-Compiler can be disabled with the following flags and the VM falls back to an emulating mode:
-`cargo run --release --features interpret -- <path to the binary with avr code>`
+`cargo run --release --features interpret -- ./test/jump/jump.bin`